Emmanuel Malou: College career

 Malou signed with the College of Southern Idaho in 2014 but was ruled ineligible by the National Junior College Athletic Association (NJCAA).
 Southern Idaho recommended Malou to the California-based Yuba College, which operated separately from the NJCAA and allowed Malou to play.
 California junior colleges do not provide athletic scholarships so Malou and his family covered tuition, rent, food and all other payments while he was attending Yuba.

 Malou averaged 14.7 points, 8.5 rebounds and 3.3 blocks during the 2014–15 season.
 He was visited by National Basketball Association (NBA) scouts and received attention from several Division I programs before he announced his intentions to join the Iowa State Cyclones in September 2015.
 Malou transferred to Des Moines Area Community College to focus on his academics and did not play basketball during the 2015–16 season.

 Malou declared for the 2016 NBA draft after initially entering as a backup plan if the National Collegiate Athletic Association (NCAA) ruled him ineligible to play for the Cyclones.
 The issues stemmed from Malou's time at ABCD Basketball Academy.

 Professional career

 Malou was not selected in the 2016 NBA draft.
 He suffered a ruptured cyst in his knee and missed the 2016 NBA Summer League.

 Malou played two games for the Estonian team Tallinna Kalev/TLÜ in 2018.

 On 11 April 2019, Malou signed with the Albury Wodonga Bandits of NBL1 as an injury replacement for Mitch Newton.
 On 13 March 2020, Malou signed with the Mackay Meteors of NBL1 North before the 2020 NBL1 season was cancelled.
 On 7 January 2021, he signed a one-year deal with Sanat Mes Rafsanjan in Iran.
 Malou returned to play for the Mackay Meteors during the 2021 season.

 On 28 July 2021, Malou signed with the Adelaide 36ers of the National Basketball League (NBL) for the 2021–22 season.

+In October 2023, Malou was on the roster of Bangui Sporting Club in the 2024 tournament of the Road to BAL.